storacha/w3up/packages/filecoin-client/README.md

 ### `DealTracker.dealInfo`

-Get deal information for a given piece.
+The [`deal/info`](https://github.com/web3-storage/specs/blob/main/w3-filecoin.md#dealinfo) task can be executed to request deal information for a given piece.
+It issues a signed receipt of the execution result.

+A receipt for successful execution will contain details of deals the provided piece CID is currently active in.

+Otherwise the task is failed and the receipt will contain details of the reason behind the failure.

 ```js
 import { DealTracker } from '@web3-storage/filecoin-client'